Economics of NFTs: The Value of Creator Royalties: Royalties Under Information Asymmetry

-In this section, we expand the base model in Section~\ref{sec:model} to include information asymmetry.
-In practice, speculators may be better-informed about the prospects of the aftermarket.
+In this section, we expand the base model in Section~\ref{sec:model} to allow information asymmetry.
+In practice, speculators may be better-informed about the prospects of the aftermarket \citep{ optimalpricingwithspeculators, defusco2022speculative}.
 To capture this, suppose the speculator has better information than the creator regarding customer willingness-to-pay.
 A simple way to model this advantage is to assume that the speculator can observe the realization of $V$ before deciding whether to purchase the NFT from the creator.
-Creators, in turn, are aware of their disadvantage.
+This extreme form of informational advantage sharpens the contrast with the benchmark; a more realistic partial-information model would yield qualitatively similar but less analytically tractable results.\footnote{A more elaborate model would be to assume that speculator cannot perfectly observe buyer willingness to pay, but nonetheless retains an advantage over the creator, e.g., by receiving a more precise signal.} Creators, in turn, are aware of their disadvantage.

-\subsection{Trade under Information Asymmetry (Without Royalties)}
+\subsection{Trade under Information Asymmetry Without Royalties}

 Suppose for the moment that royalties are not allowed.
 In this case, the speculator's informational advantage collapses the outcome of the game for the creator, to that of Section~\ref{sec:benchdirect}, leaving her indifferent between selling to the speculator or to the end-buyer.
-To see this, consider that at time 0, if $p_0 > v$, the speculator refuses trade, and if $p_0 \leq v$, the speculator purchases the NFT, knowing that he can sell it for a profit $v-p_0 \geq 0$ to the end-buyer.
+To see this, consider that at time 1, if $p_0 > v$, the speculator refuses trade, and if $p_0 \leq v$, the speculator purchases the NFT, knowing that he can sell it for a profit $v-p_0 \geq 0$ to the end-buyer.

 There are two implications.
-First, the speculator effectively mimics the end-buyer, and front-runs him out of his expected profits.
-Second, the creator can no longer extract all the revenue from either the speculator or the end-buyer.
+First, the speculator effectively extracts the full surplus from the end-buyer and realizes profit $v-p_0$.
+Second, the creator cannot extract all the revenue from either the speculator or the end-buyer.
 In particular, the creator's expected revenues collapse to those absent the speculator described in Corollary~\ref{cor:nono}.

-For convenience, we repeat here the creator's optimization problem, which remains the same under this information asymmetry extension: